Media coverage of North Korea: Sensationalism

-In April 2020, a three-week absence from public view led to speculation that Kim Jong-un was seriously ill or even dead.
+In April 2020, a three-week absence from public view led to speculation that Kim Jong Un was seriously ill or even dead.
 In August, rumors circulated that he was in a coma and that the photographs of him carrying out his duties were faked.

-In May 2020, South Korean media reported on the "myth" that Kim Il-sung could teleport.
+In May 2020, South Korean media reported on the "myth" that Kim Il Sung could teleport.
 This was traced back to a comment by Kim in 1945, in which, commenting on his guerrilla days, he denied he could teleport.

 Stereotypes and caricatures

 According to Gianluca Spezza of NK News, overused stereotypical labels applied to North Korea like "Hermit Kingdom", "secretive" and "unpredictable" make for "catchy headlines and are an easy sell".
 Analyst Andrei Lankov observed that "Tales of North Korean lunacy are never far from the front pages", but argued that the depiction of the regime as irrational is false and potentially disastrous.
 This, combined with limitations on reporting in the country, leads to many stories becoming little more than repetitions of clichés.
 According to American historian Bruce Cumings, the same kinds of stories have been circulating since North Korea was founded, repeated endlessly like the footage of military parades.
 Overall, the media portrayal of North Korea has been described as a "cartoon caricature".

 Some defectors have commented that the media depiction of North Korea is sometimes ridiculously different from the country that they lived in.
 Several visitors have reported that the North Korea that they experienced was worlds away from the barren landscapes, starving people, and goose-stepping troops portrayed in the media.

-Media coverage of Kim Jong-un has tended to treat him as a caricature, calling him "fat boy" and depicting him as a baby.
+Media coverage of Kim Jong Un has tended to treat him as a caricature, calling him "fat boy" and depicting him as a baby.
 He is portrayed as childish and irrational, prone to dangerous tantrums.
-According to scholar Jung H Pak, this leads to misunderstandings that distort public discussion.
+According to scholar Jung H. Pak, this led to misunderstandings that distort public discussion.

 False predictions

 Due to the limited information, it is hard to make accurate predictions about North Korea.
-North Korea's collapse has been predicted for decades, for example, after the Korean War, during the economic collapse in the 1990s, after Kim Il-sung's death in 1994, after Kim Jong-il's death in 2011, and after rumours of Kim Jong-un's death in 2020.
+North Korea's collapse has been predicted for decades, for example, after the Korean War, during the economic collapse in the 1990s, after Kim Il Sung's death in 1994, after Kim Jong Il's death in 2011, and after rumours of Kim Jong Un's death in 2020.

 According to analyst Daniel R Depetris, the media often cherry-pick the most sensational prediction.
 On 3 December 2019, North Korean Vice Foreign Minister Ri Thae-song rhetorically asked what kind of "Christmas gift" the US wanted from North Korea.
 Many media outlets interpreted this as saying that North Korea was going to test an ICBM on Christmas Day, but nothing eventuated.